sourcehold/sourcehold-maps/README.md

 The goal is to understand the .map file format of Stronghold (& Stronghold Crusader).

 Progress can be made my looking at the machine code of PNGer.exe with a debugger such as x64dbg.
-The meaningful parts of the machine code are turned into
+The meaningful parts of the machine code are then turned into Python code.

 ### Project structure
 ```